ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 ### CLI Access

-To make changes to certain files, you must have access to the `osadmin` account to log in to the CLI and gain root access.
-For more information, please see the
+To make changes to certain files, you must log in to the IP Fabric CLI as the `osadmin` user and gain `root` access.
+For more information, please see the [CLI Overview](../../System_Administration/Command_Line_Interface/index.md).
-[CLI Overview](../../System_Administration/Command_Line_Interface/index.md).

 ```bash